 Instructions

 - Heat the butter in a skillet or fry pan.
 Cook the onions, carrot, swede and mushrooms for 10 minutes over a medium heat.
 Place a lid over the pan but don't cover the pan completely and stir frequently. [if you don't have a lid for the pan or none of your other pan lids fit this particular pan then simply leave the lid off.
-The lid just helps intensify the heat cooking the veggies quicker].40 grams vegan butter, 110 grams onion, 100 grams carrot, 80 grams swede, 70 grams mushrooms
+The lid just helps intensify the heat cooking the veggies quicker].40 grams dairy-free butter, 110 grams onion, 100 grams carrot, 80 grams swede, 70 grams mushrooms

 - ***Note: when draining the cans of black beans and green lentils just strain the can liquid with a sieve, squeezing the bottom of the sieve to remove excess juices but its not necessary to remove all off the can juices as they will add moisture to the haggis.
 Reserve some of the can juices in case they are required further down the recipe.
 If once strained your beans or lentils are not the same as the required measurement stated above in the ingredient list, just top them up with a little of the can juice so that they are the exact measurements required***